lowdefy/lowdefy/packages/plugins/blocks/blocks-aggrid/README.md

   - `row: object`: Row data object.
   - `rowIndex: number`: List index of the clicked row, changes with data sorting or filtering.
   - `selected: object[]`: List of selected row objects.
-- `onSelectionChanged`: Triggered when the selected rows is changed and pass the following to `_event`:
+- `onSelectionChanged`: Triggered when the selected rows are changed and pass the following to `_event`:
   - `selected: object[]`: List of selected row objects.
+- `onSortChanged`: Trigger event when the filter changes and pass the following to `_event`:
+  - `rows: object[]`: List of row objects matched by the filter.
+  - `sort: object[]`: List of rows which are being sorted.

 ##### Input Blocks